Our Curriculum

 PE

-PE will take place on Monday afternoon (Gymnastics), and on Tuesday afternoon (Games) this half term.
+PE will take place on Monday morning (OAA), and on Tuesday afternoon (athletics) this half term.

 PE kits should be bought into school at the start of each half term, and remain in school throughout.